Home/ Starting Start and grow a social enterprise

 Choosing and setting up a location Trying to decide where to locate your business and how to arrange it once you get there?
 Consider your options.
 Naming your business Choose the right name for your business.
 Your business name should be unique and easy to remember, and should describe the products and services you provide.
 Registering your business Learn about the requirements for registering your business with different levels of government.
 Managing

 Managing the daily operations of your social enterprise can include a wide range of activities, such as managing employees, marketing, and protecting your business.

 Employees Discover how to recruit, hire and effectively manage your employees.
 Day-to-day operations Successfully managing the ups and downs of your daily operations is the backbone of your business.
 Marketing and sales How well you market your business and interact with your customers can vastly influence your success.
 Growing Discover ways to expand your business, from innovation to entering international markets.
 Work-Sharing If business is slow, you can offer at least 2 of your core workers a temporarily-reduced work week instead of laying them off.
 Marketing and promotion

 Find resources that can help you promote your social enterprise.

 Regulations and taxation

-Learn about taxation and other federal and provincial/territorial regulations that can apply to social enterprises.
+Learn about taxation and the federal and provincial/territorial regulations that may apply to your social enterprise.